almalehb/disko-cli/README.md

 # disko-cli

-To use this script, there are two possible ways to filter files.
-Either by size, or by file format:
+To use this script, the user can filter by size and file format:
 - python disko.py <directory_path> [min-size <size_in_MB>] [file-format <format>]

 [Example CSV output](example-csv/unfiltered.csv)